 Discuss Your Case With a Maryland Same-Sex Divorce Attorney

 A same-sex divorce attorney can help you end your marriage quickly and fairly.
 At James E. Crawford, Jr. & Associates, we provide thoughtful advice and tenacious representation, as well as emotional support during a difficult process.
 We offer confidential evaluations and look forward to speaking with you.

-Most people cannot properly handle a divorce without the guidance of an experienced Baltimore divorce lawyer.
+Most people cannot properly handle a divorce without the guidance of an experienced Maryland divorce lawyer.
 Divorces can quickly become emotionally charged and contentious — especially if the case involves children and significant assets (or debts).
 Without a lawyer, you might agree to an unfair divorce settlement or lose valuable time with your children.
 However, a lawyer can help you avoid a trial by negotiating a fair divorce settlement.